 Contribution to editorial decisions

-Peer review assists the editorial team of TATuP and the journal’s "Special Topic" editors in making editorial decisions and through the editorial communications with the author(s) may also assist the author(s) in improving the paper.
-Any selected referee who feels unqualified to peer review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the journal’s editorial team.
+Reviewers assist the editorial team and "Special Topic" editors of TATuP in making editorial decisions and may also help the author(s) improve their paper through editorial communications.
+Any reviewer who feels unqualified to review the research presented in a manuscript or believes that it is not possible to review it within the stipulated time should immediately notify the journal's editorial team.

 Standards of objectivity

-Peer reviews should be conducted objectively.
-Personal criticism of the author(s) is inappropriate.
-Referees should express their views clearly with supporting arguments.
+Peer reviews of submitted manuscripts shall be objective.
+Reviewers should avoid personal criticism of the author(s) and express their views clearly with supporting arguments.

 Based on a standardized review form, all reviews include an assessment of the submitted manuscripts according to the following seven dimensions: 1. scientific quality (the article complies with scientific standards); 2. relevance (the article raises a current issue significant within the respective context); 3. substance (the article provides sufficient theoretical, argumentative, and, if applicable, empirical substance); 4. style (language, figures, tables), 5. novelty (the material used and/or the argumentation have novelty value); 6. adequateness (the article falls thematically within the remit of TATuP and the "Special Topic"); 7. audience (the article considers TATuP’s interdisciplinary readership and is written in comprehensible language).

-Peer reviewers should identify relevant published work that has not been cited by the author(s).
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-Peer reviewers should also call to the editorial team and "Special Topic" editors’ attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+Reviewers are expected to identify any relevant published work that has not been cited by the author(s).
+Any claims that an observation, derivation, or argument has been reported before should be accompanied by the relevant citation.

 Disclosure and conflicts of interest

-Peer reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscripts.
-Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s own research without the express written consent of the author(s).
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-TATuP does not accept the use of trade names unless these form a relevant aspect of the empirical analysis or argument.
+Reviewers must not evaluate manuscripts in which they have conflicts of interest resulting from any connections or relationships with any of the authors, businesses, or institutions that are involved with the manuscript.
+Reviewers must not use any unpublished materials disclosed in a submitted manuscript for their own research without the authors’ permission.
+Any information, results or ideas obtained through peer review must be kept confidential and not used for personal gain.
+TATuP does not permit the use of trade names unless they form a relevant aspect of the empirical analysis or argument.